-Principle 10: Selection of the company's audit firm The company's audit firm selection mechanism should ensure the independ ence of the rep ort and opinion of the audit firm 10.1.
-With a view to obtain an objective opinion on the company's financial condition and financial results, the company's annual financial statements and the financial information provided in its annual report should be audited by an independent audit firm.
-YES Such an obligation is set out article 20(1)(5) of the Law of Companies of the Republic of Lithuania.
+Principle 10: Selection of the company's audit firm The company's audit firm selection mechanism should ensure the independence of the report and opinion of the audit firm.
 10.2.
 It is recommended that the audit firm would be proposed to the general meeting of shareholders by the supervisory board or, if the supervisory board is not formed at the company, by the management board of the company.
 YES The Audit Committee operating at the Group level actively involved in the selection process of a auditor.
 The Audit Committee provides a recommendation to the Board on the auditor nomination.
-The find ecision shall be made by the General Meeting of Shareholders, convened to the Board, which als proposes draft decisions.
+The find decision shall be made by the General Meeting of Shareholders, convened to the Board, which als proposes draft decisions.
 10.3.
 In the event that the audit firm has received remuneration from the company for the non-audit services provided, the company should disclose this publicly.
 This information should also be available to the supervisory board or, if the supervisory board is not formed at the company, by the management board of the company when considering which audit firm should be proposed to the general meeting of shareholders.
 YES The audit firm provides not audit services in accordance with the policy approved by the Audit Committee of UA EPSO-G on the procurement of non-audit services of UA EPSO-G group of companies from an audit firm or other firm that is a part of the network of the audit firm.
 The provision of non-audit services is supervised by the Audit Committee operating at the Group level, which, a mentioned in Item 10.0 actively involved in the selection process of a auditor.
 Thus, the Audit Committee, when submitting a recommendation to the Board on the auditor, has a the necessary information of auditors.